 It’s dark and quiet and the air is alive with anticipation.
 Suddenly, a shrill whistle splits the night and the sky lights up with bright flashes and trails of color.
 The sound of explosions continue for several minutes and while you watch in awe and feel only patriotism and pride, somewhere close by, a combat veteran is pacing, agitated, panicked, trying to remember where he is.
-He cringes with every “bang” and instinctively ducks and covers when the flares briefly light up the room, then fade, just in time for the next “boom.”
-With his chest heaving, heart racing and mind lost in a memory an ocean away, he struggles to calm down, fights to avoid his deeply ingrained training (locate, identify, and neutralize the danger) and desperately grasps for anything, everything, to help him come back to the present and escape the hell of his past.
+With very “bang” the instinct is to duck and cover when the flares briefly light up the room, then fade, just in time for the next “boom.”
+Chest heaving, heart racing and mind lost in a memory an ocean away, struggling to calm down, fights to avoid his deeply ingrained training (locate, identify, and neutralize the danger) and desperately grasps for anything, everything, to help him come back to the present and escape the hell of the past.

 PTSD Is Common In Combat Vets

 This veteran is not alone, and the experience described above is not uncommon.
 It could happen to the lady you sit next to in church, the gentleman who works at the desk across from you or the young woman or man you pass on the sidewalk every morning while walking your dog.
 It could be your neighbor, your gardener, your teammate or a family member.
 It could be anyone.
 The research isn’t exact, but an estimated 7% to 20% of the 2.5 million plus veterans and troops who have served in Iraq and Afghanistan are believed to have developed post-traumatic stress disorder, or PTSD.